ozanoguz/aws-ums-hol/README.md

 5. Confirm device communication.

-Checkpoint:
+### ✅ Checkpoint

-* FortiGate devices are visible in FortiManager.
+- FortiGate devices are visible in FortiManager.
-* Devices are placed into the expected ADOM and device group.
+- Devices are placed into the expected ADOM and device group.
-* Licensing is assigned successfully.
+- Licensing is assigned successfully.
-* FortiManager communication with FortiGate is working.
+- FortiManager communication with FortiGate is working.

-Important network requirement:
+### 🚦 Important Network Requirement

 ```text
 TCP 541 must be allowed between the FortiGate instances and FortiManager.